Carrie Underwood’s Legs Drop Jaws In Black Glitter Shorts & Sheer Mesh Pants

 Engagement on Calia by Carrie’s Instagram is bound to be lower than on the star’s own account.
 Nonetheless, the snap posted today quickly appeared to have an effect on the platform, racking up over 2,780 likes in the space of two hours.
 Unsurprisingly, fan comments seemed to echo the ones made back in June, with users appearing floored at how stunning the singer looked.

 Carrie’s career seems to be going down two very strong routes right now.
-The American Idol alum is still best-known for her sensational voice, but Carrie’s clothing line is also getting fans talking.
+The American Idol alum is still best known for her sensational voice, but Carrie’s clothing line is also getting fans talking.
 The star regularly appears in promotional content for her Calia by Carrie brand, with photos and videos showing just how hard Carrie trains.
-The results seem to have landed the singer somewhat of a muscle machine status.
+The results seem to have given the singer something of a muscle-machine status.

 “I try to make the most of my time.
 I have changed my focus.
 Instead of just trying to get those external results that I wanted, my goals have changed.
 I want to be stronger, I want to live longer; those are the things that I want now other than just, ‘I want to fit into that,'” she said.